-Admission requirements for College of Graduate Studies are discussed in a prior section of the College of Graduate Studies section of this catalog; other admission procedures are described under the individual graduate programs.
-Admission to graduate study in the College of Medicine is open to graduates of accredited colleges and universities meeting the minimum admission requirements of the College of Graduate Studies as well as specific admission requirements of the department and/or program.
-Previously admitted students wishing to transfer to a different department or program must apply for admission to that new department or program.
-Admission to one program does not guarantee admission to another program.
-Please refer to the degree program descriptions for specific information.
+Admission requirements for College of Graduate Studies are discussed in the general College of Graduate Studies section of the University of Toledo Catalog; other admission procedures are described under the individual graduate programs.
+Admission to graduate study in the College of Medicine & Life Sciences is open to graduates of accredited colleges and universities meeting the minimum admission requirements of the College of Graduate Studies as well as specific admission requirements of the department and/or program.
+Previously admitted students wishing to transfer to a different program must apply for admission to the new program.
+Admission to one graduate program does not guarantee admission to another graduate program.
+Please refer to the degree or program descriptions for specific information.